 The SECURE (Setting Every Community Up for Retirement Enhancement) Act was signed into law by the president on December 20, 2019.
-This act incorporates some of the largest changes to retirement savings since the Pension Reform Act of 2006.
+This act incorporates some of the largest changes to retirement planning and savings since the Pension Reform Act of 2006.
 The bill will be effective January 1, 2020.
 The act makes sweeping changes to the Required Minimum Distributions (RMD’s), Stretch IRAs (created when an original IRA owner dies and leaves the account to non-spouse beneficiary), and Traditional IRA Contribution age.
 Below is a breakdown of these changes.

 Required Minimum Distribution Start Age Changed to 72